maarten-pennings/C64-bouncingbox/README.md

 from a D64 onto the host PC.
 That is how I got the following files.
 By the way, the 13 comes from the number of saves.

-- [`box13.tmp`](box13.tmp) the Turbo Macro Pro source file.
+- [`box13.tmp`](box13.tmp) the Turbo Macro Pro source file - what I typed.
   Turbo Macro Pro does not save files as plain text, but rather as a binary.
   I guess that saves some bytes, and I also noted that it saves some meta info like last cursor position and last marked block.

   I incidentally used capital letters in the source file (e.g. "SYS"), they do not come out nicely in the lst or txt file.

 - [`box13.lst`](box13.lst) Turbo Macro Pro can compile and generate a list file, which is source and object side by side.
-This features is called [print-listing](https://turbo.style64.org/docs/turbo-macro-pro-editor#:~:text=4-,print%2Dlisting,-%3A%20Prompts%20for%20a).
+This feature is called [print-listing](https://turbo.style64.org/docs/turbo-macro-pro-editor#:~:text=4-,print%2Dlisting,-%3A%20Prompts%20for%20a).

-- [`box13.prg`](box13.prg) Turbo Macro Pro features an [assemble to disk](https://turbo.style64.org/docs/turbo-macro-pro-editor#:~:text=5-,assemble%2Dto%2Ddisk,-%3A%20Prompts%20for%20a) which results in a object file, in this case an executable.
+- [`box13.prg`](box13.prg) Turbo Macro Pro features an [assemble to disk](https://turbo.style64.org/docs/turbo-macro-pro-editor#:~:text=5-,assemble%2Dto%2Ddisk,-%3A%20Prompts%20for%20a) which results in a PRG (program) file (object code with load address).
-  It might not be very customary to give program files and extension (EXE?) but I did to distinguish them from the other two.
+  In C64 circles it is not very customary to give program files an extension (EXE?) but I did, to distinguish it from the other three.

 - [`box13.txt`](box13.txt) Turbo Macro Pro also features a [write-seq](https://turbo.style64.org/docs/turbo-macro-pro-editor#:~:text=w-,write%2Dseq,-%3A%20Prompts%20for%20a)